End of year round-up

 2018 has come to an end.
 What a year it was…

 Since May, I have been training for jousting with Rev. From humble beginnings in May (first time riding with a borrowed sugarloaf helmet), we have progressed to full 15th century plate armour and breaking balsa during a few training sessions.
-I am grateful to Cliff Marisma for all his help in getting me to this stage and being a great teacher.
+I am grateful to Cliff for all his help in getting me to this stage, and the occasional help from Phil.

-In October, I took Rev to the Historic Equestrian Combat Symposium at Kryal Castle, run by Phil Leitch and Katrina Kruse.
+In October, I took Rev to the Historic Equestrian Combat Symposium at Kryal Castle, run by Phil and Katrina.
 This 4 day clinic included mounted combat training, horse archery and jousting.
 I also took along Sparky and Pinta for two friends to participate in the symposium.

-Shortly after, I competed in the 2018 Timeline Festival skill at arms competition and won the non-pro event on Rev. Amber did very well on Sparky as well.
+Shortly after, I competed in the 2018 Timeline Festival skill at arms competition and won the non-pro event on Rev. Amber also did really well on Sparky.

-December saw a beach ride with friends at Geelong, and a Vaquero clinic at Berringa with Cliff Marisma.
+December saw us head to a beach ride with friends at Geelong, and a Vaquero clinic at Berringa.
 This is a style of riding I had heard a lot about but never experienced.

-I hosted some archery rally days here.
+I hosted some archery rally days here at Narrawin.
 While they are usually not a big affair, we have fun shooting some arrows and sometimes we wrap up with a trail ride.
 Sparky and Keldan usually get commandeered for this, and sometimes Brana as well.

 I have beem doing Equipoise Pilates with Helen Fletcher for over a year now.
 Helen is great and has helped me with postural issues (riding and otherwise), and given me some much needed tools to help my upper back.
 Yvonne and I managed to get her to Narrawin for a ridden session, which was very interesting.
 We hope to have Helen back again in 2019.